Showing posts with label Marsh. Show all posts

 David Minns and Hannah Marsh

 David Minns (bap.
-5 Sep 1755 in Hethersett, Norfolk), son of John Minns and Elizabeth Gardiner, married Hannah Marsh (bap.
-18 Feb 1759, in Hellesdon, Norfolk), daughter of Robert Marsh and Hannah Piggin, on 20 Feb 1775, in the parish of Newington St Mary - or Newington-Butts, 'in the the hundred of Brixton and of the county of Surrey, 1¾ mile (S.) from London'.
+5 Sep 1755 in Hethersett, Norfolk), son of John Minns and Elizabeth Reynolds, married Hannah Marsh (bap.
+18 Feb 1759, in Hellesdon, Norfolk), daughter of Robert Marsh and Hannah Piggin, on 20 Feb 1775, in the parish of Newington St Mary, 'in the the hundred of Brixton and of the county of Surrey, 1¾ mile (S.) from London'.
+In 1775, the parish church for Newington, Surrey (often referred to as Newington-Butts), was St Mary's Church and the listings here confirm that this is where they married.
+I'd be intrigued to know why they made that journey to marry in London.
+Was it because Hannah was then only 16 and didn't have parental consent?

-Records can be identified for seven children of this family:
+Records can be identified for the following children of this family:

 1. Robert Marsh Minns bap.
 19 Nov 1776 in Hethersett